ctsrc/http-horse/README.md

 [![Crates.io](https://img.shields.io/crates/v/http-horse.svg)](https://crates.io/crates/http-horse)

-`http-horse` is a HTTP Hot Reload Server designed for web development.
+`http-horse` is a HTTP Hot Reload Server for web development.

-With `http-horse`, your web pages stay current as you code – automatically refreshing HTML, CSS, JavaScript/TypeScript, and WebAssembly giving you a tighter feedback loop so you can stay in the zone.
+With `http-horse`, your web pages stay current as you code – automatically refreshing HTML, CSS, JavaScript/TypeScript, and WebAssembly.
+It gives you a tighter feedback loop, so that you can stay in the zone.

 **Note:** `http-horse` currently only supports macOS 🍎💻.
 Support for other operating systems (Linux, FreeBSD) is planned but not yet available.